 Interior design steps – How we can help

 We offer a full interior design service, and in order to help you get the most out of your budget we have a flexible approach to our work.
-Whether you are looking for a restaurant, retail or residential interior designer we can guide you through the interior design steps and help make your space as good as it can be.
+Whether you are looking for a restaurant, retail or commercial interior designer we can guide you through the interior design steps and help make your space as good as it can be.

 Design stages are a way of mapping out the design process, so that clients know what to expect at every point in the project.
 This is how it works:

 Step 1.
 The Design Brief

 We think the best way to start a project is with a design brief.
 This sets out the parameters of what the client wants from the interior designer, as well as the size and scope of the project.
 The most helpful design briefs cover the points set out below:

 - Objectives and goals of the new design

 - Scope of the project